ADDITIONAL Services & Information

 - WASC-ACSCU: Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities

 Depending on the program, some coursework may not be accepted.
 If you change your educational goals, you must have your transcripts reevaluated.

 Associate of Arts, Associate of Science, and Associate in Applied Science-T Degrees

-Credits transfer to Edmonds College if:
+Courses and their credits transfer to Edmonds College if:

 - Credits have received accreditation by regional associations of schools and colleges;

 - Credits are approved by national institutional accrediting associations recognized by the AACRAO board of directors (up to 15 credits as general electives);